brettz9/nogin/README.md

 ## Lower priority to-dos

+1. Allow variant of `localScripts` which uses CDN but generates fallback
 1. Option to **email forgotten username** (as a workaround, the reset password email will send this currently, but not if adding an option to disable the current `uniqueEmails` mode).
 Alternatively, could